marcchehab/logikunsererzeit.ch/content_en/Venezuela/elections2024.md

 ---
-title: A ballot for Venezuela's unfree and unfair elections
+title: Venezuela's ballot for its unfree and unfair election
 ---
-No one with half a brain considers Venezuela's presidential elections in June 2024 to be either free or fair.
-The democratic opposition will nevertheless be standing against the authoritarian regime of [[Nicolás Maduro]], who will throw all of the petro-state's resources behind staying in power.
-The opposition has learnt the hard way (twice, actually) that a boycott is useless.
+Venezuela's presidential elections in June 2024 are neither free nor fair.
+The democratic opposition will nevertheless run against the authoritarian regime of [[Nicolás Maduro]], who will use all the resources of the petro-state to stay in power.

 The logic of these elections is based on the political strategy of the authoritarian ruler: *divide et impera*, **divide and rule**.
-You can see this clearly on the official ballot paper if you know the stories behind the pictures.

-## The logic of unfree elections

-I will briefly explain these stories below.
-But this summary of the government's strategy may serve as a guiding principle so as not to get lost in the details.
+We'll now look at some of the dirty tricks authoritarians like Maduro use to try to steal elections.
+The guiding principle is the following:

-> The dictatorship makes it nearly impossible for the real opposition to run for office, while it encourages corrupt and wild candidates to run independently.
-The logic is obvious: It is trying to fragment the opposition vote.
+> The dictatorship makes it nearly impossible for the real opposition to run, while it encourages corrupt and wild candidates to run independently.
+The aim is to fragment the opposition vote.

+Let's now look at the ballot:

 ![[elections2024-2024-05-01-09.40.07.excalidraw]]
-*Note that rows are the first digit is the row, the letter and the second digit the column.*
+*Note that rows are the first digit, the second digit the column.*

-### 1: Thirteen places for Maduro
+## 1: Thirteen places for Maduro
 The first row is full of parties - big and small - that support [[Nicolás Maduro]] as a candidate.

-### 2. Not even one for the real opposition
+## 2. Not even one for the real opposition
 E25: The **coalition of democratic opposition parties is the MUD** (Mesa de la Unidad Democrática, now also called the "platform").
 In primaries they selected [[María Corina Machado]] as their candidate, who received over 90% of the vote.
 However, the regime banned her from holding public office for 15 years during the primary election campaign and now banned her from registering for the presidential election, too.
 Machado picked a replacement candidate (Corina Yoris), who was also unable to register.
 After several attempts, the MUD was only able to put a little known politician on the ballot paper: the diplomat [[Edmundo González]].
 He is now the opposition's unity candidate, representing the entire opposition.
-Look at the entire ballot and that one square on E25: That's the actual opposition that, according to current polling ([April, Megaanálisis](https://drive.google.com/file/d/1tSReQeVZHrfA8aaYCP77026nz2x2WoDi/view?pli=1)), would easily defeat the government in a free and fair contest.
-Maduro is obliterated by all three candidates the real opposition put forward: If Machado were in the race, she'd flatten Maduro ~70% to ~9%, her barred replacement Yoris ~38% to ~10%.
+Look at the entire ballot and that one square on E25: That's the actual opposition that, according to current polling, would easily defeat the government in a free and fair contest.
+Maduro is obliterated by all three candidates the real opposition put forward: If Machado were in the race, she'd flatten Maduro ~70% to ~9%, her barred replacement Yoris ~38% to ~10% ([April, Megaanálisis](https://drive.google.com/file/d/1tSReQeVZHrfA8aaYCP77026nz2x2WoDi/view?pli=1)).
 ![[Pasted image 20240503154604.png]]

 Even the previously unknown González leads Maduro with ~32% to ~11%.